Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

 \subsection{Questionnaires}

-In the experiments, the participants evaluated their levels of seasickness using the Chinese version of the MISC table, as detailed in Table \ref{tab1}\cite{bos2005motion}.
-This assessment tool was used to evaluate motion sickness symptoms for observation periods of either 2 minutes or 10 minutes in our study.
+At the end of the experiment, the participants evaluated the effectiveness of the proposed BCI system in mitigating seasickness using a 7--point Likert scale, which included strongly agree, agree, somewhat agree, neutral, somewhat disagree, disagree and strongly disagree.
+During the experiments, the participants evaluated their levels of seasickness using the Chinese version of the MISC table, as detailed in Table \ref{tab1}\cite{bos2005motion}.
 The scale, which ranges from 0 to 10, categorizes symptoms into five levels.
-A score of 0 indicates no issues, a score of 1 denotes discomfort without particular symptoms, scores from 2 to 5 correspond to symptoms with four increasing severity levels (vague, little, rather, and severe) without nausea, scores from 6 to 9 indicate symptoms with four increasing severity levels with nausea, and a score of 10 signifies vomiting.
-Following the experiment, the participants assessed the effectiveness of the proposed mindfulness BCI system in mitigating seasickness using a 7-point Likert scale ranging from strongly agree to strongly disagree.
+A score of 0 indicates no problems, a score of 1 denotes discomfort without particular symptoms, scores from 2 to 5 correspond to symptoms with four increasing severity levels (vague, little, rather, and severe) without nausea, scores from 6 to 9 indicate symptoms with four increasing severity levels with nausea, and a score of 10 signifies vomiting.